adammitha/adammitha.github.io/content/post/backtracking.md

 +++

 ## Introduction
-Anyone's who's taken CPSC 110 at UBC probably experiences a sense of dread when they hear about search problems.
+Anyone who's taken CPSC 110 at UBC probably experiences a sense of dread when they hear about search problems.
 This is not an unreasonable response — backtracking search problems are among the hardest that you'll encounter on interview practice sites like [Leetcode](http://www.leetcode.com), so it seems almost cruel to expect first year computer science students (many of whom have never programmed in their life) to be able to tackle them.
 However, like with any other problem that you'll encounter in 110 (or in software engineering generally), having a structured approach to backtracking can help turn a seemingly gargantuan task into one that's quite digestible.
 There's only one way to eat an elephant — one bite at a time.

 ### Premise